What Is a Main Water Line?

 Typical Cost Ranges

-Costs are priced per linear foot for replacements, ranging from $50 to $250 per linear foot depending on method and materials.
-Labor rates for underground water line work typically run $75 to $150 per hour.
+For replacements, costs are priced per linear foot and range from $50 to $250 per linear foot in 2026 depending on method and materials.
+Trenchless replacement typically runs $70 to $250 per linear foot, while traditional excavation often starts lower per foot but adds significant restoration costs.
+Labor rates for underground water line work typically run $75 to $150 per hour, with major metro areas trending higher.

 Key Factors That Affect Your Cost

-• Local labor rates — High cost-of-living areas can reach $250/ft for replacement
+- Local labor rates: High cost-of-living areas can push replacement well above $250/ft

 Who's Responsible: Homeowner vs. City